elpekenin/astro-web/src/contents/qmk/userspace.md

   #define LOG_N_LINES <Number>
   #define LOG_N_CHARS <Number>
   ```
-  1. Determine the screen where to draw
+  2. Determine the screen where to draw
   ```c
   qp_log_target_device = <your_device>;
   ```

 ## QGF-converted database (and scripts)
-If you want some pre-converted QGF images, I have a collection of Material Design Icons (and the scripts to generate them from folders) in [this repo](https://github.com/elpekenin/mdi-icons-qgf)
+If you want some pre-converted QGF images, I have a collection of Material Design Icons (and the scripts to mass-convert folders) in [this repo](https://github.com/elpekenin/mdi-icons-qgf)

 ---